dh1tw/dh1tw.de/content/post/2013-03-18-can-i-still-use-oxidized-coax-cable.md

 {{< figure src="/img/2013/03/Aircell7-245m-oxidierter-Innenleiter.png"
   link="/img/2013/03/Aircell7-245m-oxidierter-Innenleiter.png" >}}

-Before measuring S21 attenuation I scratched of the copper oxide and put tin-solder on the ends to ensure a proper contact.
-Surprisingly, the results where much better than expected!
+Before measuring S21 attenuation I scratched the copper oxide and put a tin-solder on the ends to ensure proper contact.
+Surprisingly, the results were much better than expected!

 <table border="1" cellspacing="1" cellpadding="10">
   <tr>